Redislabs-Solution-Architects/redis-msft-labs/labs/05-redisjson-in-azure-cache-for-redis.md

 JSON.TOGGLE order $.shipped
 ```

-As you can see from these examples, working with JSON via the Redis CLI is efficient and intuitive once you are familar with commands and syntax.
+As you can see from these examples, working with JSON via the Redis CLI is efficient and intuitive once you are familiar with commands and syntax.

 ## Client libraries